blackscout111/bcBMPLib/README.txt

 README: bcBMPLib
 ################################################################################

-This is a library used for creating and reading in .BMP files.
-It is still under heavy development.
+This is an experimental library used for creating and reading in .BMP files.
+It was made only for my own learning about image files.

 "imgstats.cpp" is a usefull program that calculates statistics of .BMP files and displays them in a consol window.